 Sometimes it means not talking about things you've built that dilute that story.
 This can be hardest of all, because if we've spent time building it - it feels like we should spend time talking about it.
 Just because it's useful, doesn't mean it's part of the compelling story.
 People can discover it when they have a need for it.

 I've experienced teams approaching product development in a vacuum - we have this objective, this commitment, this thing we need to do.
 We're going to focus on that, describe it, market it, educate our sales team about it, ship it.
-The best teams are taking a step back to figure out how this body of work fits into the bigger picture; and make it feel like it's all intentional.
+The best teams are taking a step back to figure out how this body of work fits into the bigger picture, the problem you're trying to solve; and make it feel like it's all intentional.
 It's harder - you might need to go and change other things, things other teams are responsible for - but it's important it's coherent and deliberate.

 If you're shipping software: you've got an advantage over Wes Anderson.
 He can only release one movie.
 You can ship a feature or a product, but you can also re-purpose and re-launch things as many times as you want to best serve the story you're trying to tell.
 They're not stone pillars once they're in front of users.